Computer Networks

 Virtualization:

-Overall, virtualization can provide several benefits, including improved efficiency, utilization, and flexibility, as well as improved security and scalability.
+Overall, virtualization can provide several benefits, including improved efficiency, utilization, flexibility, security, and scalability.
 It can consolidate and manage hardware or simplify application movement between different environments.
-Virtualization can also make it easier to manage different environments and provide better security by isolating different applications.
+Virtualization can also make it easier to manage other settings and provide better security by isolating various applications.

 Computer Networking